Daihatsu Rocky (A200): Recall

 In January 2022, Daihatsu issued a recall notice on 3,421 units of the Japanese market Rocky e-Smart Hybrid produced from 1 November to 3 December 2021, which involved an anomaly in the control unit for the hybrid powertrain.
 The company stated that the affected units may have had a faulty ECU that may see "improper power generation", in which the internal combustion engine could stop while the vehicle is being driven.
 The problem would be solved by reprogramming the ECU itself.

-In March 2022, another recall issued for the Indonesian market Rocky and Raize, which both models received improper welding on the front fender aprons.
+In March 2022, another recall was issued for the Indonesian market Rocky and Raize, which both models received improper welding on the front fender aprons.
 These could cause abnormal sounds when the car passes through a damaged or bumpy road and under certain conditions, the aprons could possibly detach from the car.
 A total of 9,378 Rockys (produced from 28 April until 7 October 2021) and 14,777 Raizes (produced from November 2020 until October 2021) were affected.

+In June 2023, another recall was issued for the Indonesian-made Rocky and Raize.
+One of the airbag ECU capacitors may malfunction, which may cause the airbag not to operate properly.
+Units that are affected were produced between December 2022 and January 2023.

+In January 2024, another recall was issued for the Philippine-market Raize, along with the Avanza and Veloz.
+Due to an assembly fault at the brake caliper assembly line, the assembly tools interfered with the slide pin boots during assembly.
+This can cause damage to the pin boot.
+If the water enters in the slide pin boots, it can cause rust which may lead to the early wear of the brake pads.
+4,345 units of the Raize made between September 12 and December 7, 2022 are affected.

+In February 2025, another recall was issued for the Philippine-market Raize.
+In certain driving conditions, such as frequent braking in high altitudes, there is a possibility that the suction pressure in the brake booster could not be maintained as desired, thus making the brake pedal harder to press.
+This is due to improper programming of the engine ECU in some models.
+28,828 units of the Raize (produced from 1 December 2021 until 15 July 2024) were affected by the recall.